 It was a unique situation with Scottish and English soldiers fighting side by side to defeat a common enemy.

-As Mary of Guise’s health deteriorated, she left Leith for the safety of Edinburgh Castle.
+As Mary of Guise’s health deteriorated, she left for the safety of Edinburgh Castle.

-But the arrival of the English navy to blockade the port made sure that food and munitions were not reaching the beleaguered troops.
+However, the arrival of the English navy to blockade Leith, Scotland’s most important port, made sure that food and munitions were not reaching the beleaguered troops.

 A 19th century discovery of a disused well full of horse heads is thought to be a direct result of the Siege of Leith and the desperate shortage of food.